 Tell me more about engineering compliance inspections

-What is a structural engineer inspection?
+What is a structural engineering inspection?

 In order for buildings to be safe, they need to be structurally sound.
-A structural engineer inspection involves checking different elements throughout the building to look for potential issues.
+A structural engineering inspection involves checking different elements throughout the building to look for potential issues.
 If everything checks out, the engineer will provide certification documents to demonstrate compliance.

 Are there different types of structural engineering inspections?